sina-chen/trumpists/README.md

 # trumpists
-Code for the paper "Did Trumpists perform worse in US Senate election polls?"
+Code for the paper "Did Trumpists perform worse in US Senate election polls?" by Sina Chen and John Körtner.

 ## Directory description